kvakvs/beam_bots/Doc/source/index.rst

 Use this command to begin playing or to restart if your car is stuck or flipped over.

 *   Client: Write byte 0x02 which marks a RESET command.
-*   Client: Write U64 session id.
+*   Client: Write UInt64 session id.

-There is no server response to this command.
+Response:

+*   Server: Write byte RESET=0x02
+*   Server: Write UInt64 session id.

 CTL_MOTOR
 ---------